At a glance

 Another relative newcomer to the cat fancy is the Australian Mist.
 Developed by Dr Truda Straede of Nintu Cattery.
-It began in 1977, when Dr. Straede wanted to develop an Australian cat with the characteristics of both the Burmese and the Abyssinian, also incorporating the domestic shorthair into the mix.
+It began in 1977, when Dr Straede wanted to develop an Australian cat with the characteristics of both the Burmese and the Abyssinian, also incorporating the domestic shorthair into the mix.
 A breeding plan was submitted to the Royal Agricultural Society of NSW Cat Control (now the NSW Cat Fanciers Association).
-The first generation was accepted on the experimental breeding register in 1980 and the first litter of the fourth generation was registered in April of 1986.
+The first generation was accepted on the experimental breeding register in 1980 and the first litter of fourth-generation cats was registered in April of 1986.

 All of the Australian cat associations accept the Australian Mist and many overseas ones also do.
 The Australian Mist arrived in the United Kingdom in 2007.